 05 of 05

-Unless an incident is presenting immediate danger to you or someone around you, it’s probably best not to contact local police authorities just because you saw something unusual in the sky.
-There IS someone that’s interested in hearing you out, though.
+Unless an incident is presenting an immediate danger to you or someone around you, it’s probably best not to contact local police authorities just because you saw something unusual in the sky.
+There is someone that’s interested in hearing you out, though.
 Cleveland is actually the home of the oldest UFO group in the world – the Cleveland Ufology Project (CUP).
 The group was founded in March of 1952 and investigates UFO sightings and similar phenomena.
 The group holds public meetings the third Saturday of every month.
-Visit their website at www.clevelandufo.com to report a sighting or to find out more information.